breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 }
 ```

-## It is all about What Questions to ask
+## It is all about the question: What to ask?

 The previous example was a simple condition, but in real life picking what to ware involves a combination of several conditions to make the final decision, for example: Lets look at this algorithm that tells if you have a flue